 From 1 November, the tripled bulk billing incentive will be available to all patients with a Medicare card, and practices that universally bulk bill will be eligible for a 12.5% Practice Incentive Program payment to be split evenly between GPs and practices.

 “We looked at every single general practice in the country.
-We have access to every dollar they bill, whether it's billing Medicare or charging a gap fee to a patient,” Health Minister Mark Butler told the Conversation’s Michelle Grattan.
+We have access to every dollar they bill, whether it's billing Medicare or charging a gap fee to a patient,” Health Minister Mark Butler told the Conversation’s Michelle Grattan last week.

 “We know that the funding we put on the table would mean that three quarters of practices are better off if they move to 100% bulk billing.
 The other quarter might not, but they’ll still be majority bulk billing.
 Most of them will still bulk bill pensioners and kids and so on.
 That’s how we got to our 90% figure,” he said.

-But almost half of GPs say they are not at all likely to switch to universal bulk billing, and 20% say they’re only slightly likely, according to a national Healthed poll of over 1400 GPs last month.
+Yet 49% of GPs say they are not at all likely to switch to universal bulk billing, and 20% say they’re only slightly likely, according to a national Healthed poll of over 1400 GPs last month.

-While over 70% of polled GPs expect at least some improvement to the national bulk billing rate once incentives take effect, they are less convinced it will make a significant difference to their practice’s financial viability or personal income.
+While over 70% of polled GPs expect at least some improvement to the national bulk billing rate once the incentives take effect, they are less convinced it will make a significant difference to their practice’s financial viability or personal income.

 250819 Q26 Bulk billing policy impacts.png

+Current billing type predicts attitudes toward the policy

+GPs from mixed billing practices made up 69% of survey respondents and only 8% of that group think the new policies will significantly improve the financial viability of their practices, while 31% expect a slight improvement.

+In terms of personal income, 28% of mixed billing GPs expect a slight improvement and 7% expect a significant improvement once the incentives come into force, while X percent expect no change.

+The survey did not ask if GPs expected things to get worse, but several commented that universal bulk billing would significantly reduce their income, particularly those offering longer or more complex consultations—with the new incentives not seen as enough to offset the loss from private billing.

+Unsurprisingly, GPs in bulk billing practices are much more positive about the impact of the new incentives.
+Around one quarter to one third believe the policy will significantly improve the national bulk billing rate, patient access to health care, the financial viability of their practice and their personal income.

+Those at private billing practices were most pessimistic, with less than 10% saying it will significantly improve these factors, Healthed’s survey found.

-GP, researcher and past president of the RACGP Professor Karen Price says the data shows very clearly that the government’s claims are likely to fail.
+GP, researcher and past president of the RACGP Professor Karen Price says the data shows “very clearly that the government’s claims are likely to fail.”

-“and the sentiment of the GPs that I hear around the traps is that we are not going back to that.
+“And the sentiment of the GPs that I hear around the traps is that we are not going back....

 We are not going back to a government that we don't trust, in terms of being able to provide and do our job.
 We want to do our job, and the way we do that is by, in most cases, mixed billing.
 So I don't think that they're certainly not going to get practices in middle-class areas or wealthy areas, switching over to full bulk billing, because that will be a pay cut.